 Now we come to the bottom line: money.
 Some annual regional and federation dues are mandatory.
 The club year runs from July 1 through June 30.
-All dues must be received no later than June 30.
+All dues must be received no later than June 1.
 SISLT bills members for annual dues of $171 per year.
 This amount includes local, regional and federation dues.
 A one-time new member fee of $30.00 covers the cost of the membership pin and other orientation materials supplied by the club.
-The cost of your seat at lunch is $11.00 per week.
-Members must purchase a punch card for lunches at $100 which is good for 9 lunches, whenever you are able to attend.
-In addition, you are expected to financially support the wine-tasting fundraiser by committing to selling a minimum of 5 event tickets.
+The cost of your seat at lunch is $15.00 per week.
+Members must purchase a punch card for lunches at $105 which is good for 7 lunches, whenever you are able to attend.
+In addition, you are expected to financially support the wine-tasting fundraiser by committing to selling a minimum of 5 event tickets (which will not be held in 2021 due to the COVID-19 pandemic).

 Tips that will make assimilation into the club easier